Proud Member of: Mediavine Publisher Network Architectural Digest © 2018 - Star Sign Style.

-Born in the year of the rooster?
+Born in the year of the DOG?
 Up the ante!
 It’s your year to shine – you can wear red underwear this year or a red ribbon on your belt, and beauty companies have gone to town so you can paint it red…

 4. Replace and Replenish

 It’s good luck to wear an entirely new outfit on Chinese New Year, and throughout the month one mustn’t wear damaged clothes, again, it’s bad luck.
 Take the ‘in with the new’ approach to your beauty and stock up on new shampoo, cleansers and any other essentials for a truly fresh start!
 Lucky for us the sales are on 🙂